 Ways to Save on the Cost of New Hires

 Promoting from within your company instead of hiring from outside is by far one of the most effective ways to save on hiring.
-By considering your existing employees for a higher position, you completely skip the hiring stage and most of the training as well.
+By considering your existing employees for a higher position, you completely skip the hiring stage, and most of the training stage as well.
 Furthermore, they are already assimilated into the company culture and familiar with your company’s processes.